-The blood-thinner Xarelto can cause uncontrolled bleeding, a dangerous side effect that is leading some users and family members to seek compensation through the court system.
+The blood-thinner Xarelto can cause uncontrolled bleeding, a dangerous side effect that leads some users and family members to seek compensation through the court system.
 Internal bleeding can be fatal.

 |Some injuries that lead patients and their families to file blood thinner lawsuits include:|

 These wrongful death lawsuits also accuse the defendant of concealing important safety information and of not thoroughly testing the drug before it was put on the market.
 If you or a loved one suffered from bleeding, blood clots or other side effects caused by Xarelto, you may be able to file a Xarelto lawsuit against Bayer and Janssen Pharmaceuticals.
 If you need help figuring out your legal options, call or email our legal advocates.

 Thousands of serious adverse events, hundreds of which were bleeding events, have been linked to Xarelto.
 While blood thinners are dangerous in general, Xarelto topped the list released by the Institute for Safe Medication Practices (ISMP) as the most dangerous.
 The drug is also on its list of high-alert medications, meaning it has a "heightened risk of causing significant patient harm" when used in error.

 According to lawsuits, hundreds of patients died because of bleeding caused by the drug.
 In 2012, the FDA reported that three times more people died from adverse events while on Xarelto compared to warfarin.